Lyapunov functions for linear damped wave equations in one-dimensional space with dynamic boundary conditions: Numerical schemes and simulations.

-The integral part in $u_x^2$ has approximated using Simpson's $1/3$ rule.
-The derivation of the Euler-Largange equation can then be done by a symbolic numerical computation.
+The integral part in $v_x^2$ has approximated using Simpson's $1/3$ rule.
+The derivation of the Euler-Lagrange equation can then be done by a symbolic numerical computation.
 This gives an autonomous stationary linear finite dimensional system:

 with $\sigma(A)\in {\bf i} \mathbb{R}$.
 It holds